National Eating Disorders Awareness Week

 Eating disorders are realcomplex psychiatric and medical illnesses.
 They are NOT faddish eating or a phase someone is going through.
 They can happen at any time, to either gender and can start in many different ways.

-There are also many different types of eating disorder, from those struggling with body image, weight or food.
+There are also many different types of eating disorders, from those struggling with body image, weight or food.
 It can become severe and even life-threatening, but the earlier a person seeks treatment, the higher the chance of physical and emotional recovery.

 What are the warning signs?